 Requests for copies of reports can be made in person, by phone (360-650-3579), by fax (360-650-3367), or by mail.
 The address for mailed requests is: WWU PD, Records Office, 2001 Bill McDonald Parkway, Bellingham, WA 98225.

-We encourage you to use the WWU UPD Request for Public Records form: download, complete, and mail to the address listed above.
+We encourage you to visit the Request for Public Records page to learn more about ways to make a request.
 Pursuant to the Washington Public Records Act, reports are subject to review in order to protect individual privacy.
 Hard copies of reports are free if under 30 pages; if over 30 pages, a 15 cent per page fee is required, as well as any postage.

 As defined in WAC 516.52.020, prohibited weapons may not be carried or stored anywhere on campus, except by, and at, the University Police Department.
 Anyone visiting or residing on campus may store their prohibited weapons at the University Police Department.
 Anyone with a valid WA State concealed pistol license may store a pistol in their vehicle on campus.
 WWU does not recommend this practice and does not accept responsibility for property stolen from parking lots.